connellymk/SnowPyt-MechParams/CONTRIBUTING.md

 # Contributing to SnowPyt-MechParams

 Thank you for your interest in contributing to SnowPyt-MechParams!
-This document provides guidelines and information for contributors.
+This collaborative project brings together academic researchers from multiple institutions to advance snow science through open source software development.
+This document provides guidelines and information for all contributors, with special emphasis on academic collaboration.

 ## Ways to Contribute

+### Academic Contributions
+- **Empirical Methods**: Contribute new scientifically-validated estimation methods
+- **Research Data**: Provide validation datasets from field studies
+- **Scientific Review**: Peer review of new methods and implementations
+- **Publications**: Collaborate on academic papers featuring the library

+### Technical Contributions
 - **Bug Reports**: Report issues or unexpected behavior
 - **Feature Requests**: Suggest new functionality or improvements
 - **Documentation**: Improve or add to documentation